The Begriddled Story

 12 May 2021: Another Chapter

-24 hours later, on 12 May 2021 I had confirmed it worked.
-I failed to find an example of this particular type of puzzle that I could make with the existing two rules but not with the single rule.
+Really I expected to find it too limiting to be useful, but 24 hours later, on 12 May 2021 I had confirmed it worked.
+However much I squeezed together the letters, I failed to find a single example of such a puzzle that I could make with the existing two rules but not with the single rule.

-This goes right back to one of the first things I tried with a grid of numbers back in 2018 but which I decided couldn’t work at the time.
-(It was all pencil and paper back then, and without the experience I have now, I failed to get anywhere with it.
-It looked like it wouldn’t be possible to do anything meaningful, until I came up with the second rule, the one I’ve now been able to ditch.)
+I had tried the same back in 2018 but couldn’t make it work at the time.
+It was all pencil and paper back then, and without the experience I had now, I failed to get anywhere with it and assumed it wasn’t even possible.
+In fact it looked like it wouldn’t be possible to do anything meaningful at all, until I came up with the second rule, the one I was now able to ditch.

 It won’t work for everything (eg my small lower case character set) but it absolutely does work for my 3 by 3 capital letter character set, and puzzles built using them.